ntaylor0000/google-data-analytics-professional-certificate/5 - Analyze Data to Answer Questions/Module 3/README.md

 **File Summary**
+- Test your knowledge on VLOOKUP (Practice Quiz: 100%)
+- Test your knowledge on using JOINS to aggregate data (Practice Quiz: 100%)
-- Test your knowledge on (Practice Quiz: 100%)
+- Test your knowledge on working with subqueries (Practice Quiz: 100%)
 - Module 3 challenge (Graded Quiz: 100%)

 ## Module 3